arashl1364/BFMediate/README.md

   hist(var_explained[,i],main= paste("Var = ",sd[i]^2))
 }
 ```
+The histogram shows that the reference prior results in a distribtution of variance explained concentrated away from 1, i.e., embodies the idea that direct effects are unlikely to dominate the model a priori.

-After ascertaining that the reference prior for direct effect variance does not imply a large variance explained.
-We estimate the data using the reference prior.
-The estimation function takes the following parameters:
+The estimation function _MeasurementMYCat_ takes the following arguments:
-Data, a list containing X, a 2-column matrix with a vector of ones as its first and the manipulation variable as its second column; m_star and y_star, matrices of M and Y indicator variables respectively, stored column-wise; k_M and k_Y, the number of rating scales for M and Y indicators respectively; and M_ind and Y_ind, the number of M and Y indicators.
+Data: a list containing
+- X a 2-column matrix with a vector of ones as its first and the manipulated variable as its second column;
+- m_tilde and y_tilde, matrices of M and Y indicator variables respectively, stored column-wise; - k_M and k_Y, scalars, the number of rating scale points for M and Y indicators respectively;
+- M_ind and Y_ind, scalars, the number of M and Y indicators.
-Prior, a list containing priors for first and second mediation (latent) equations' coefficients.
+Prior: a list containing vectors of prior variances for regression coefficients in the first and second (latent) mediation equations.
-R, number of Mcmc iterations.
+R: number of Mcmc iterations.
 ```
 Mcut = max(DataMYCat$m_tilde) + 1
 Ycut = max(DataMYCat$y_tilde) + 1